Malayalees (Kerala, India)

 One of this practice is the magnificent ritual of Theyyam

-Mostly located in the regions of Kannur and Payyanur, the Theyyams rituals are incredible feasts for the senses and most important aspect of the cultural and spiritual life of these communities.
+Mostly located in the regions of Kannur and Payyanur, the Teyyams rituals are incredible feasts for the senses and most important aspect of the cultural and spiritual life of these communities.

-The main actors in Theyyam are from the low castes communities and play an ardent role in the every side of the Keralite society.
+The main actors in Teyyam are from the low castes communities and play an ardent role in the every side of the Keralite society.

-The film Theyyam Of Gods, Heroes and Ancestors addresses this point by following an actor in different stages of his practice, whether the practice is in the ritual itself or in its prepararion.
+The film Teyyam Of Gods, Heroes and Ancestors addresses this point by following an actor in different stages of his practice, whether the practice is in the ritual itself or in its prepararion.

-excerpt from “Theyyam, Of Gods, Heroes and Ancestors”
+excerpt from “Teyyam, Of Gods, Heroes and Ancestors”